xieshiyao/xerus/doc/new/index.md

 * Fast sparse tensor calculation by usage of the `suiteSparse` sparse matrix capabilities.
 * Capabilites to handle arbitrary Tensor Networks.

-## Version History

-We released our first stable version 1.0 in May 2015 and are currently at version 2.2.1.
-It can be obtained via [git](https://git.hemio.de/xerus/xerus) or as an archived download via the same link.
-The current development version is also available in the same git repository (branch 'development') and it might include more features than the latest stable release, but be adviced that these development versions are particularly bad documented and might change drastically from one day to the next.

 ## Getting Started

 There are a number of tutorials to get you started using the `xerus` library.
 * [Building xerus](@ref md_building_xerus) - instruction on how to build the library iteself and your first own program using it.